Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - What’s the exchange rate?
-Exchange rates vary from platform to platform and this will partly be used to offset low broker fees.
+Exchange rates and currency conversion fees vary from platform to platform and this will partly be used to offset low broker fees.
 Check what these are first.

 - Will you need to pay a monthly fee?
-Some platforms require you to pay a monthly fee in order to keep your account running or to access certain features.
+Most platforms don’t require you to pay a monthly fee, but this may occasionally be required in order to keep your account running or to access certain features.

 - What trading options are available?
 Is the platform just online or can you also place trades over the phone?
 Are flexible options like limit orders available to let you take advantage of market fluctuations?

 - Are education and research resources available?
 Trading shares is complex, so does the platform offer the necessary tools to increase your investment knowledge?

 - Is customer support available if you need it?
 How can it be accessed and when?
 Will you be able to get the help you need during US trading hours?

 What are the pros and cons to investing in US shares?

 - Access different investment opportunities.
 Trading via US stock exchanges allows you the freedom to take advantage of investment opportunities that are not available in New Zealand, including investing in some of the world’s largest companies.

 - Increasingly more affordable.
 As a growing number of online share trading platforms compete for market share, brokerage fees for US markets are becoming more affordable.